Maggie Horst

 Hi there!
-I’m an incoming postdoctoral researcher in the Pharmaceutical Chemistry department at the University of California San Francisco, where I will work with William DeGrado.
-My research will use computational protein design to explore foundational principles in biological and macromolecular chemistry.
+I’m a postdoctoral researcher working with Bill DeGrado at the University of California San Francisco.
+My research uses de novo protein design to explore foundational principles in biocatalysis, mechanotransduction, and macromolecular chemistry.
 You can find a list of my past publications here.

 During my doctoral research, I studied how mechanical forces influence chemical reactivity in macromolecules.
 Working with Yan Xia, I applied organic synthesis, polymer chemistry, materials characterization, and computational techniques to develop novel polymers with force-responsive motifs (mechanophores).
 This research helped establish design principles linking molecular structure, polymer properties, and force-coupled reaction mechanisms that will advance the development of new mechanophores.